-The Portfolio may invest in securities of issuers or companies from or with exposure to one or more "developing countries" or "emerging market countries."
-Such countries include, but are not limited to, countries included in the MSCI Emerging Markets IndexSM.
+Within the parameters of its specific investment policies, the Portfolio may invest in securities of issuers or companies from or with exposure to one or more "developing countries" or "emerging market countries."
+Such countries include, but are not limited to, countries included in the MSCI Emerging Markets Index^{5M}.